Trusts & trust funds solicitors

 Setting up a trust allows specific assets to be transferred to someone else (Trustees) to be used for a particular purpose and to benefit specific people (the beneficiaries).

-This is an effective and flexible way of ensuring that certain assets will go to the people or purposes that you decide, letting you pass on your assets according to your wishes.
+This is an effective and flexible way of ensuring that certain assets can be held for the people or organisations that you decide, letting your assets pass according to your wishes.

 There are different types of trust suitable for different situations, including:

 - Family Trusts (Discretionary and Liferent)

 A trust fund is a pot of assets, often cash, investments or a house, set aside by you and managed by Trustees for the benefit of the people or organisations that you name.